ChainAgnostic/CAIPs/CAIPs/caip-261.md

 ##### Peers Identification
 Trust assertions are made about, and by, peers identifiable through any form of public key derivatives, effectively bound to their owners.

-Identification of peers SHOULD be done with [Decentralized Identifiers][DID] to ensure interoperability, with a preference for DID methods that are based on cryptographic keys, due to their inherent autonomy.
+Identification of peers SHOULD be done with [Decentralized Identifiers][DID] to ensure interoperability, preferably DID methods that are based on cryptographic keys, due to their inherent autonomy.

-- **did:pkh (Public Key Hash):** This method is designed to be chain-agnostic, allowing for the creation of DIDs based on public key hashes from various blockchains (e.g., Ethereum, Bitcoin, Solana).
-This universality facilitates interoperability and simplifies identity management across different ecosystems.
+- **did:pkh (Public Key Hash):** This method is designed to be chain-agnostic, enabling the creation of DIDs based on public key hashes from a variety of blockchains.
+Its universality promotes interoperability and simplifies identity management across diverse ecosystems.
+This approach is particularly useful for applications that aim to operate across multiple blockchain platforms without being tied to any specific one.
-- **did:key:** This method generates DIDs directly from a variety of cryptographic public keys, supporting multiple key types (e.g., Ed25519, RSA).
-This method is straightforward and self-contained, requiring no interaction with blockchain networks, which makes it fast and cost-effective for operations that don't need decentralized verification.
+- **did:key:** This method allows for the generation of DIDs directly from cryptographic public keys, supporting various key types such as ECDSA, EdDSA, Schnorr Signatures, and RSA.
+It is straightforward and self-contained, with no need for interaction with blockchain networks.
+This makes it fast and cost-effective for scenarios that do not require decentralized verification.
-- **did:web:** Though not directly tied to key pairs in the same way as others, DID:Web utilizes domain names to create DIDs, enabling organizations to leverage their existing domain infrastructure for identity purposes.
+- **did:web:** Though not directly tied to key pairs in the same way as others, did:web utilizes domain names to create DIDs, enabling organizations to leverage their existing domain infrastructure for identity purposes.
 This method bridges traditional web infrastructure with the decentralized identity ecosystem, enhancing trust and verifiability through well-known web standards.
-- Blockhain tight DID such as did:btcr, did:ethr, did:sol, etc.
+- **Blockchain-specific DIDs:** These methods are tightly integrated with specific blockchain platforms, such as Bitcoin (did:btcr), Ethereum (did:ethr), and Solana (did:sol).

 ##### Assertions Identification
-Assertions themselves need to be identifiable and can use a [Content Identifier][CID], which is self-containt and facilitates their unique identification and retrieval.
+Assertions themselves need to be identifiable for referencing or updating purposes.
+They can utilize a [Content Identifier][CID], which is self-contained and facilitates their unique identification and retrieval.
-To complement the CID, a Uniform Resource Identifier (URI), such as ipfs, SHOULD be employed to provide a resolvable address for accessing the assertion.
+The CID SHOULD be encapsulated within a Uniform Resource Identifier (URI), such as the IPFS one (ipfs://), to offer a contextual identifier.

+The identifier of an assertion is not embedded within the document itself; however, it inherently exists and is calculable by anyone.
+A Content Identifier (CID) is generated by hashing the content with a cryptographic hash function.
+This hash, along with metadata about the hash function, is then encoded in the Multihash format.

 #### Data Model